edemaine/svg-tiler/README.md

-                        Force all symbol tiles to have specified height -p / --pdf            Convert output SVG files to PDF via Inkscape -P / --png            Convert output SVG files to PNG via Inkscape --no-sanitize         Don't sanitize PDF output by blanking out /CreationDate -j N / --jobs N       Run up to N Inkscape jobs in parallel
+                        Force all symbol tiles to have specified height -p / --pdf            Convert output SVG files to PDF via Inkscape -P / --png            Convert output SVG files to PNG via Inkscape -l / --latex          Also convert to LaTeX text overlay (use with -p) --no-sanitize         Don't sanitize PDF output by blanking out /CreationDate -j N / --jobs N       Run up to N Inkscape jobs in parallel